 The economy is all about supply and demand, and renewable energy potential is no different.
 As more RECs are purchased, the demand for renewable energy increases.
 As this demand increases, technologies improve and the costs of construction and production are lowered.
 The top two occupations predicted to grow the fastest are solar photovoltaic installers and wind turbine service technicians, whose work RECs fund.

-Do you want to sent a powerful message to policy makers and companies that you support renewable energy?
+Do you want to send a powerful message to policymakers and companies that you support renewable energy?
 Purchase RECs to help subsidize the cost of the green energy transition.

 Who’s Winning With RECs?

 The Environmental Protection Agency’s Green Power Partnership includes more than 1,300 partner organizations.
 The top two purchasers of Renewable Energy Certificates in 2016 were Microsoft at 4,557,278 MWh and Intel, purchasing 4,152,035 MWh, according to the EPA.
 Another influential and growing organization is the RE100.
 These progressive and forward-thinking companies are making the commitment to work toward 100 percent renewable energy sources.

 Tech firms are the leaders in the voluntary purchase of RECs and incorporating carbon offsets, but other well-known companies are also big players, including Kohl’s, Starbucks, and IKEA.